standardebooks/manual/8-typography.rst

 		<p>I carried the bodies into the sea, O walker in the sea!</p>

 #.
-Names followed by a generational suffix, like :string:`Junior` or :string:`Senior`, have the suffix uppercased in all cases.
+Names followed by a generational suffix, like :string:`Junior` or :string:`Senior`, have the suffix uppercased if the suffix is part of the person's name.

+	Occasionally, :string:`junior` or :string:`senior` may be used to refer to a younger or elder person having the same last name, but not necessarily the same first name.
+In these cases, the suffix is lowercased as it is not part of their name, but rather describing their generational relation.

 	.. code:: html

 		<p>He talked to Bob Smith Junior.</p>
 		<p>He talked to John Doe <abbr class="eoc">Jr.</abbr></p>
+		<p>Madame Bovary junior was afraid of accidents for her husband.</p>

 Indentation
 ***********